Angelitomuerte/pydanticai-ollama-chatbot/README.md

 python3 main.py
 ```

-Select either "cli" for commandline interface or "ui" for browswer api.
+Select either "cli" for command line interface or "ui" for browser api.

 Type exit to quit.